 SHARING TAXIS: In La Paz, and some other cities, it is customary to share taxis.
 As you are driving along, if someone hails your cab the driver will slow down.
 The potential passenger will state their destination and your driver will decide if their stop is along the way to your destination.
 If so, they will pick up that person.
 If not, they will continue without them, always respecting the route of their first passenger.
 (Unless they are a radio taxi, in which case you are paying for them to drive you exclusively and they will not pick up other passengers).

 This is not the case in Santa Cruz.
 Usually, if you see a cab already has a passenger in it you should not hail it.
 Regardless as to whether it is "taxi particular" or a "radiomóvil", it is not customary to share an occupied taxi here.
 (The exception to this is the "TRUFI", of course).
 Click here to learn about all the different types of taxis in Bolivia.

 KEEP CALM IN TAXIS: It’s always best if you tell the taxi company's phone operator your pick up location and destination and ask up front what the charge will be so that you don’t have to argue or negotiate with the driver later (also so you will have the correct change because 95% of the time, the drivers don’t have much change on hand).
 If you ever have a dispute with a driver, demand he/she call the operator ("Por favor llame a su central y pida la tarifa").
 The operator will announce the fare over the radio for all to hear.
 End of dispute.
 Getting into an argument with a taxi driver can put you in danger.
 You just don't know how they may react.

 SAFETY AND MAINTENANCE: Keep in mind that many taxis, being privately-owned vehicles, are not always well-maintained.
 Drivers do not earn very much and barely get by.
 They do not have a lot of money left over for vehicle maintenance.
-The companies they work for usually don't have any requirements in place in terms of maintenance either, nor do they pay for maintenance.
-The majority of them do not have seat belts and NONE have safety seats available for children (although you can bring your own if you like).
+The taxi companies they work for usually don't have any requirements in place in terms of maintenance either, nor do they pay for maintenance.
+The majority of them do not have seat belts and almost NONE have safety seats available for children (although you can bring your own if you like).
 Lastly, most only carry the minimum insurance required by law (which does not usually pay out very much in cases of physical injury) so if you ever feel your driver is speeding, or driving unsafely in any manner, it is your right to speak up and tell him or her to slow down.
-If s/he refuses to drive safely, you can refuse to pay and ask to get out.
+If s/he refuses to drive safely, refuse to pay and get out.